makeabilitylab/physcomp/arduino/buttons.md

 ## Making an initial button circuit

-We're going to start with learning how to use a button **without** a microcontroller.
+We'll first learn how to use a button **without** a microcontroller.
 This will strengthen our understanding of buttons, in general, before switching over to digital input.

 ### Materials